bjucps/cps110-thinkcspy/_sources/02-PythonFundamentals/OrderofOperations.rst

         print(2 ** 3 ** 2)     # the right-most ** operator gets done first!
         print((2 ** 3) ** 2)   # use parentheses to force the order you want!

-..
-The immediate mode command prompt of Python is great for exploring and
-.. experimenting with expressions like this.

 See :ref:`operator-summary` for *all* the operators introduced in this book.
 You will also see many upcoming non-mathematical Python operators.